coraallensavietta/coraallensavietta.github.io/README.md

 **University of Wisconsin-Madison Department of Epidemiology**
 Lead analyst for a spatial analysis of breast cancer incidence and survival using generalized additive models, multiple imputation, and variable width smoothing techniques. *Paper in preparation*

-**University of Wisconsin-Madison Department of Biostatistics**
-Developing <a href="https://github.com/coraallensavietta/ClusterRank" target="_blank">ClusterRank R Package</a> for mixture model clustered ranking with Professor Ron Gangnon.
-Uses inverse-variance weighted ranking and mixture models to produce simultaneous complete, optimal rankings with clustering, error estimates, and visualizations.

 # Peer-Reviewed Publications
 **Allen-Savietta C**, Ané C. Phylogenetic Network Structure Identifiability from Concatenated Genetic Sequences.
 In preparation to submit in Summer 2020.